corrode/rust-vs-go-workshop/go-vs-rust.md

 Okay, that works.
 Let's add some actual logic to our handlers.

+#### Axum macros

+Before we move on, I'd like to mention that axum has some rough edges.
+E.g. it will yell at you if you forgot to make your handler function async.
+So if you run into `Handler<_, _> is not implemented` errors, add the [axum-macros](https://docs.rs/axum-macros/latest/axum_macros/) crate and annotate your handler with `#[axum_macros::debug_handler]`.
+This will give you much better error messages.

+#### Fetching the latitude and longitude

 Let's write a function that fetches the latitude and longitude for a given city from an external API.

 Here are the structs representing the response from the API: